-The manager responsible for the affected products (the Project Sponsor) initiates the gate process in collaboration with the project manager.
+The manager responsible for the affected products (the project sponsor) initiates the gate process in collaboration with the project manager.
 The first step is to perform an assessment and to prepare the gate decision material.
 The input to the assessment is documents prepared by the project and gate assessment checklists.
 The assessment is typically done over an extended period and involves the project manager and a gate assessor.
 The output from the assessment is signed checklists and an assessment report.

-Based on the assessment report, the decision to

-continue (possibly with changes) or terminate the project is made at the Gate Meeting.
+Based on the assessment report, the decision to continue (possibly with changes) or terminate the project is made at the gate meeting, as shown in Figure 6.